 A misleading common name, these snakes got a bad wrap from the original sheep farmers in the Karoo who upon discovering dead livestock thought to be attributed to snake bite would find these snakes commonly in the paddocks.
 It is more likely such deadstock would be attributed to the Cape Cobra.
 A fast moving snake common in grasslands, fynbos and montane environments where it preys on small rodents and lizards.
 They bite readily when handled and bites will often bleed freely for a few minutes – there is much thought behind the anticoagulant properties in the venom.
 These snakes are boldly patterned in the Western and Eastern Cape but in Kwa-Zulu Natal and the Free State they typically lack such bold patterns.

-Olive Grass Snake (Psammophis mossambicus) – Mildly venomous.
+Olive Grass Snake (Psammophis mossambicus) – Venomous – not medically significant.

 An impressive Grass snake which can often exceed 1.8m in some parts of Mpumalanga and Northern Kwa-Zulu Natal.
 Often seen shooting across roads during the heat of the day and subsequently larger numbers are killed on roads.
 One of the most robust species of Psammophis in South Africa, these snakes feed on a variety of prey such as rodents, birds, lizards, frogs and often other snakes are taken.

 These snakes will bite readily when handled and often if held by the tail will thrash and spin in a dramatic fashion and will break off a section of the tail tip to avade its capture.

 Short Snouted Grass Snake (Psammophis brevirostris) – Venomous – not medically significant.